-Le Havre At the mouth of the Seine, Le Havre is a ferry port of some antiquity – but in 2021, it looks like its history of passenger ships is drawing to a close.
+Le Havre At the mouth of the Seine, Le Havre is a ferry port of some antiquity, though at present the Brittany Ferries service from Portsmouth doesn’t take bikes unless on top of a car.
 Regardless of whether you arrive by ferry or train, you’ll want to head for the Boulevard Winston Churchill: the roadside cycle path is where the V33 cycle route begins.

 The scale of the Le Havre port is something to behold.
 Not so much the town docks which you’ll pass at first, but the vast shipping complex that makes this France’s busiest container port.
 The result is that you won’t actually see the Seine until Tancarville, 45 (easy) kilometres into the journey.
 Instead, you follow good-quality cycleways at first, then the old road that has largely been supplanted by the parallel autoroute – still a bit busier than would be ideal, but tolerable.

 The suspension bridge at Tancarville is an arresting sight; the port canal rejoins the Seine here.
 Industry hogs the riverside here, so your acquaintance with the Seine will be brief, but the diversion is worth it for the pleasant town of Lillebonne with its extensive Roman remains.

 Alternatively, if you’re approaching from the west (perhaps having taken the ferry to Ouistreham/Caen), you can enjoy the south bank route signposted V33b.
 This begins at the delightful old port town of Honfleur, without doubt a more attractive setting than Le Havre itself.
 Continue on quiet roads to Quillebeuf or Jumièges, where there are ferries to the north bank.